ckeditor/ckeditor5/docs/features/read-only.md

 When the button is clicked, the property `editor.isReadOnly` is set to `true`.
 This triggers the code showed above, which in turn removes the toolbar.
 After clicking the button again and setting `editor.isReadOnly` to `false`, the code adds the toolbar to the editor again.

-Use the button below to see this code in action:
+Use the demo below to see this code in action, toggle read-only mode together with the editor's toolbar with the dedicated button.

 {@snippet features/read-only-hide-toolbar}